anorangesky/katacoda-scenarios/jest-tutorial/step3.md

 Hopefully, everything went smooth and your console will say `PASS  src/components/loginForm.test.jsx`

-Open open `loginForm.test.jsx.snap` in `src/components/__snapshots__/`.
+Open `loginForm.test.jsx.snap` in `src/components/__snapshots__/`.
 As you can see the snap-file looks like the DOM tree of our login component.

 ## Update the component